 A battery attached to your solar array is like the battery in your cell phone or laptop.
 It gets charged by sunlight hitting your panels and will discharge that power in two ways.

-BACK UP POWER: If the power goes out for any reason at any time, your home will switch to battery power and your lights will stay on.
+BACK UP POWER: If the power goes out for any reason at any time, your home will switch to battery backup power.

-LOAD SHIFTING/POWER STORAGE: The battery will store power you make in the morning to use later in the day or overnight.
+LOAD SHIFTING/POWER STORAGE: The battery will store excess solar production to use later in the day or in the month.

 Both of those sound awfully useful, but let’s dig a bit deeper and see if they make sense in Las Vegas.

 Batteries are not included with solar systems by default because they are still quite expensive compared to the benefits.
 Most systems in Las Vegas and surrounding areas are connected to the power grid (grid-tied).
 The power company’s grid acts like a virtual battery “storing” excess power production as credits on your power bill.
 Those credits then pay for the power you need at night.
-Unlike adding a physical battery, you will not pay any additional cost for this “virtual battery.”
+Unlike adding a physical battery which can cost anywhere from $8,000 to $50,000, you will not pay any additional cost for this “virtual battery.”
 You should understand that when the power goes out, a standard grid-tied solar system will shut off, too.
 This is required by electrical code and is in place for the safety of the utility workers while they restore power.
 Unexpected power coming from your house would be a hazard to them.
 As soon as the grid is back up, the system will wake up on it’s own and start making juice again.
-Here in Las Vegas, with our very stable power grid, we rarely see outages of more than a few minutes, so spending an extra $6,000-$10,000 to have backup power from a physical battery really doesn’t make sense.
+Here in Las Vegas, with our very stable power grid, we rarely see outages of more than a few minutes, so spending an extra $8,000 or more to have backup power from a physical battery really doesn’t make sense.

 Load shifting means storing power made at one time to use at a different time.
 In order for load shifting to be beneficial to you financially, your power company needs to charge lower prices in the morning and higher prices in the evening – like they do in California, Arizona and Hawaii.
 This is called Time of Use pricing.
 Here in Nevada, most customers pay the same rate for power all the time, so “load shifting” power from morning hours to late afternoon/early evening has no financial benefit.